Property Ownership Options

 The notaires are also responsible for processing the estate of those with assets in France with a certificate issued by a relevant authority outside of France.

-The government have even stipulated the fee payable, which will be the sum of €117.
+The government have even stipulated the fee payable, which is €117.

 Where there is a dispute about the content of the certificate the decree gives power to the French courts to adjudicate on the matter.